MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

     </script>
 </body>
 ```

-When a connection is opened, we want to do three things:
+Once a connection is opened, we want to do three things:
 * Subscribe to the `TimeOfFlight` WebSocket.
 * Subscribe to the `LocomotionCommand` WebSocket.
 * Send Misty a `DriveTime` command.

-We’ll write the code for this inside `openCallback` function.
+We write the code for this inside the `openCallback` function.

-##### Subscribing to WebSockets
+#### Subscribing to WebSockets

-We’ll start by subscribing to Misty’s `TimeOfFlight` and `LocomotionCommand` WebSockets.
+Let's start by subscribing to Misty’s `TimeOfFlight` and `LocomotionCommand` WebSocket connections.

 The `TimeOfFlight` WebSocket sends data from the time-of-flight (TOF) sensors around Misty’s base.
-These sensors tell Misty how far objects are away from her, or if she is about to drive off a ledge.
+These sensors tell Misty how far objects are away from her, or if she's about to drive off a ledge.
 For this program, we’re interested in receiving data from Misty’s front center TOF sensor.
 This sensor points straight forward in Misty’s direction of travel.

 The instance of `LightSocket` we’ve created (called `socket`) uses the `Subscribe` method to subscribe to Misty’s WebSockets.
 The `Subscribe` method takes 8 parameters.